 Like most dancers who work in Sexual Entertainment Venues (SEVs), Nowak was expected to sign a ‘contract’ declaring herself a self-employed independent contractor, responsible for paying all her own tax and national insurance contributions.
-But despite being told that she was self-employed, it quickly became clear that the club was in control of her shifts.
+However, it quickly became clear that the club was in control of her shifts.

 “I was told I couldn’t just work weekends; if I wanted to work on a Friday and Saturday when there is good earning potential then I would have to come in on quieter weeknights as well – so in fact, I had to give them full-time availability if I wanted to get any work,” Nowak explained.

 Despite this red flag, Nowak’s first year working at the venue passed without incident.
 “I was working a lot of hours, taking as many shifts as I could, even covering other people’s shifts as well,” she said.
 However, it was after she took a holiday in November 2018 that things took a turn.
 “I got in touch to book my shifts and was told I wasn’t welcome back.
 Management kept telling me different things and passing me off to each other.”

 It was at this point that Nowak decided to contact her union.
 As a founding member of the sex workers’ trade union USW, she was already involved in union activism at the time and well aware of her rights at work.

 As soon as Nowak made the union aware of her situation, a legal process began which ultimately culminated in an employment tribunal case.
 To determine whether she had a case, Nowak met with her branch organiser Shiri Shalmy and a lawyer from Southwark law centre, which offers legal casework for union members.